DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/adding-dashboard-items.md

 To completely design a dashboard item, perform the following steps.
 * [Bind](binding-dashboard-items-to-data.md) the dashboard item to data.
 * Set specific dashboard item settings based on its type.
-To learn more, see [Designing Dashboard Items](designing-dashboard-items.md).
+To learn more, see [Dashboard Item Settings](dashboard-item-settings.md).
 * Perform the required [data shaping](data-shaping.md) operations (such as [grouping](data-shaping/grouping.md), [sorting](data-shaping/sorting.md), [filtering](data-shaping/filtering.md), etc.).
 * Use the [interactivity](interactivity.md) features to enable interaction between various dashboard items.
 * Adjust the dashboard item's position and size (a [layout](dashboard-layout.md)) and specify the dashboard item caption settings.